-Line 12 - Student Scholarship Educational Credit
+Line 12-Student Scholarship Organization Credit.
 You can claim a credit against your tax liability for donations made to a Student Scholarship Organization.
 Your credit cannot exceed \$150.
 If you file a joint tax return, each taxpayer can receive up to \$150.

-You are not allowed to take this credit if you deducted the same amount as a charitable contribution on Itemized Deductions Schedule.
+You may not take this credit if you deducted the same amount as a charitable contribution on your Itemized Deductions Schedule.

 To qualify for the credit, you must preapprove your donation on the Education Donations Portal, svc.mt.gov/dor/educationdonations/.
 Once your donation is preapproved, you will receive a confirmation code that you must keep in your records.

-Line 13 - Apprentice Credit
+Line 13-Apprenticeship Credit.
 If you are a Montana employer who is a Montana Registered Apprenticeship Program sponsor, you may be eligible to receive a tax credit for any new position hired for on-the-job training.